-When you press [Next], if your entries are valid, this screen appears:
+When you press [Next] with valid entries, this screen appears:

 Select the name of the database you created on SQL Azure.
 The default is master, but hopefully your database is named something more descriptive.
 Press [Next] to reach the final screen:

 Make sure you check the "Use strong encryption for data" option, then press [Finish].
 A screen will appear to let you test your settings.
 Press the [Test Data Source] button.
-If everything is okay, a screen like this should appear:
+If everything is okay, a screen like this appears:

 Now that you've created a file with the DSN for your SQL Azure database, you're ready to link an Access database to tables in your Azure database.
 From Access, on a machine with SQL Server 2008, R2 (or later) installed, you can then link to tables in the database.